awslabs/amazon-redshift-utils/README.md

 # Unload/Copy Utility

-The Amazon Redshift Unload/Copy Utility helps you to migrate data between Redshift Clusters or Databases.
+The [Redshift Unload/Copy Utility](src/UnloadCopyUtility) helps you to migrate data between Redshift Clusters or Databases.
 It exports data from a source cluster to a location on S3, and all data is encrypted with Amazon Key Management Service.
 It then automatically imports the data into the configured Redshift Cluster, and will cleanup S3 if required.
 This utility is intended to be used as part of an ongoing scheduled activity, for instance run as part of a Data Pipeline Shell Activity (http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-object-shellcommandactivity.html).

 # Presentation
 We included a presentation which describes main features of the Amazon-Redshift-Utils including some examples, tips and best practices: Redshift_DBA_Commands.pptx